emirahmed123/MAT3036-Literature-Review/README.md

 This repository contains all the code for the work produced in the MAT3036 Literature Review module at the University of Surrey, School of Mathematics and Physics.

-The primary contribution of this repository is a PyTorch reimplementation of the Deep Convolutional Embedded Clustering (DCEC) model, developed as part of Chapter 6 of the accompanying report.
+The primary contribution of this repository is a PyTorch reimplementation of the Deep Convolutional Embedded Clustering (DCEC) model, developed as part of Chapter 6 of the associated report.
 The implementation was built from the original publication to reproduce and evaluate the proposed method.

+## References

 - [Unsupervised Deep Embedding for Clustering Analysis](https://arxiv.org/pdf/1511.06335)
 - [Deep Clustering with Convolutional Autoencoders](https://xifengguo.github.io/papers/ICONIP17-DCEC.pdf)